 In his first match for them – and his first-ever match on a turf wicket – he scored 110.
 A little more than a year later he was playing his first match for New South Wales and scoring another hundred.
 What was particularly striking was how Bradman was equal to each new challenge that was presented to him.
 He made a success of his first season of state cricket and his first season as a Test cricketer, despite being dropped after one game.

 When doubts were expressed that he would struggle in English conditions on his first tour in 1930 his response was to hit 236 at Worcester in his first match and he went on to make 1,000 runs before the end of May.
-Such indeed were his powers of concentration that he was never out in the 90s in Test cricket (he scored 29 hundred).
+Such indeed was his powers of concentration that he was never out in the 90s in Test cricket (he scored 29 hundred).

 He was surely fortunate to play in an era tailor-made for batsmen.
 Scoring in state cricket in Australia was huge and before Bradman had arrived on the scene Bill Ponsford twice played innings in excess of 400.
-Far fewer Test matches were played in those days but even so three other batsmen besides him made Test scores of more than 300 in the 1930s.
+Far fewer Test matches were played in those days but even so, three other batsmen besides him made Test scores of more than 300 in the 1930s.